sourcegraph/about/content/blogposts/2022/multi-version-upgrades.md

 At least that was the [proposed solution](https://docs.google.com/document/d/1eNiwzWZmfpvzFhs9IDcM7Sbchv_Hm8Uj-6bI-3TDlvg).
 The reality of this process was much more involved than the high-level overview would make it seem, as squashed migrations were only one wrench in the pile.
 We still have to address the others.

 We threw the **Wrench of Directory Restructuring** into the pile when we moved our list of flat files into a hierarchy on-disk.
 The snapshots we take of migration definitions at a particular release are done via `git` operations.
 When we detect a flat file, we will on-the-fly rewrite it to look like the new hierarchical version, with inferred contents for the metadata.
 Similarly, the **Wrench of Adding Additional Databases** was thrown into the pile with the introduction of distinct codeintel and codeinsights schemas.
-We need to take special care in the early versions we support when one or more of these schemas are not yet defined, as well as the case where *only* the frontend schema is defined in a different location (`migrations/` vs `migrations/frontend` once its siblings have arrived).
+We need to take special care in the early versions we support when one or more of these schemas are not yet defined, as well as the case where _only_ the frontend schema is defined in a different location (`migrations/` vs `migrations/frontend` once its siblings have arrived).

 We threw the **Wrench of Privileged Migrations** into the pile when we started marking certain SQL commands as requiring elevated permissions.
 Migration definitions that contain such a SQL command and don't mark it (or mark it but do not contain such a SQL command) fail static validation.
 Migration definitions squashed away before the introduction of this change fail these validation checks when added to the unified migration graph.
 In order to bring these definitions in line with our current assumptions, we spot-rewrite the metadata of such migration definitions as we stitch the graph together.
 We do this for several `frontend` ([1528395717](https://github.com/sourcegraph/sourcegraph/pull/11457), [1528395764](https://github.com/sourcegraph/sourcegraph/pull/15641), and [1528395953](https://github.com/sourcegraph/sourcegraph/pull/28387)), `codeintel` ([1000000003](https://github.com/sourcegraph/sourcegraph/pull/15641) and [1000000020](https://github.com/sourcegraph/sourcegraph/pull/25199)), and `codeinsights` ([1000000001](https://github.com/sourcegraph/sourcegraph/pull/18083) and [1000000027](https://github.com/sourcegraph/sourcegraph/pull/30781)) migration definitions.

 We deal with the **Wrench of Concurrent Indexes** in a similar way.
 Migration definitions squashed away before the introduction of our special-casing of concurrent index creation will miss the markers in their metadata.
-In this case we only have to spot rewrite migrations for the `frontend` schema, but there were a significant nubmer of them ([1528395696](https://github.com/sourcegraph/sourcegraph/pull/12591), [1528395707](https://github.com/sourcegraph/sourcegraph/pull/13217), [1528395708](https://github.com/sourcegraph/sourcegraph/pull/13217), [1528395736](https://github.com/sourcegraph/sourcegraph/pull/14848), [1528395797](https://github.com/sourcegraph/sourcegraph/pull/19053), [1528395877](https://github.com/sourcegraph/sourcegraph/pull/24798), [1528395878](https://github.com/sourcegraph/sourcegraph/pull/24798), [1528395886](https://github.com/sourcegraph/sourcegraph/pull/24969), [1528395887](https://github.com/sourcegraph/sourcegraph/pull/24969), [1528395888](https://github.com/sourcegraph/sourcegraph/pull/24969), [1528395893](https://github.com/sourcegraph/sourcegraph/pull/25366), [1528395894](https://github.com/sourcegraph/sourcegraph/pull/25360), [1528395896](https://github.com/sourcegraph/sourcegraph/pull/25405), [1528395897](https://github.com/sourcegraph/sourcegraph/pull/25490), [1528395899](https://github.com/sourcegraph/sourcegraph/pull/25520), [1528395900](https://github.com/sourcegraph/sourcegraph/pull/25520), [1528395935](https://github.com/sourcegraph/sourcegraph/pull/27359), [1528395936](https://github.com/sourcegraph/sourcegraph/pull/27359), and [1528395954](https://github.com/sourcegraph/sourcegraph/pull/28387)).
+In this case we only have to spot rewrite migrations for the `frontend` schema, but there were a significant number of them ([1528395696](https://github.com/sourcegraph/sourcegraph/pull/12591), [1528395707](https://github.com/sourcegraph/sourcegraph/pull/13217), [1528395708](https://github.com/sourcegraph/sourcegraph/pull/13217), [1528395736](https://github.com/sourcegraph/sourcegraph/pull/14848), [1528395797](https://github.com/sourcegraph/sourcegraph/pull/19053), [1528395877](https://github.com/sourcegraph/sourcegraph/pull/24798), [1528395878](https://github.com/sourcegraph/sourcegraph/pull/24798), [1528395886](https://github.com/sourcegraph/sourcegraph/pull/24969), [1528395887](https://github.com/sourcegraph/sourcegraph/pull/24969), [1528395888](https://github.com/sourcegraph/sourcegraph/pull/24969), [1528395893](https://github.com/sourcegraph/sourcegraph/pull/25366), [1528395894](https://github.com/sourcegraph/sourcegraph/pull/25360), [1528395896](https://github.com/sourcegraph/sourcegraph/pull/25405), [1528395897](https://github.com/sourcegraph/sourcegraph/pull/25490), [1528395899](https://github.com/sourcegraph/sourcegraph/pull/25520), [1528395900](https://github.com/sourcegraph/sourcegraph/pull/25520), [1528395935](https://github.com/sourcegraph/sourcegraph/pull/27359), [1528395936](https://github.com/sourcegraph/sourcegraph/pull/27359), and [1528395954](https://github.com/sourcegraph/sourcegraph/pull/28387)).

 During this change we also started validating that any down-direction migrations do not create indexes concurrently.
 Concurrent index creation is meant to be something to aid in zero-downtime rolling upgrades where a full table lock would be difficult to acquire (or significantly disrupt production traffic).
 As downgrades are never meant to be an online operation, creation of _older_ indexes can always be done synchronously.
 Again, there were several violations in the `frontend` schema that needed spot rewrites ([1528395895](https://github.com/sourcegraph/sourcegraph/pull/25405), [1528395901](https://github.com/sourcegraph/sourcegraph/pull/25520), [1528395902](https://github.com/sourcegraph/sourcegraph/pull/25557), [1528395903](https://github.com/sourcegraph/sourcegraph/pull/25557), [1528395904](https://github.com/sourcegraph/sourcegraph/pull/25557), [1528395905](https://github.com/sourcegraph/sourcegraph/pull/25557), and [1528395906](https://github.com/sourcegraph/sourcegraph/pull/25557)).